Black Power in DC StoryMap

 Black Power in D.C.

-The immediacy and reach of this StoryMap project also benefit from the use of this new form.
-Derek shared: “Since its February 1 release, the website has been a hit.
+The website is still active and online, Dr Mudgrove shared: “Since its February 1 release, the website has been a hit.
 In the first ten days of February, it was viewed over 6,000 times and I have received a great deal of positive feedback from residents who lived through that moment in time and historians who study it alike.”

 Researchers and Creators